1) The cacophony of inner voices

 Discerning relies on listening skills, but is much more.
 We listen to the words, but we derive their fullest meaning by the tone, body language, what we already may know about the person, and our own perceptual filters.
 Without apt listening skills, we lose much information that is necessary for skilled discernment.

 Ease and fullness of developing listening skills seems to be different between men and women.
-Women, as natural communicators from the thousands of years of tending the very young as well as the infirm, for the most part, seem to have a natural ease for picking up on the words and tone, as well as the slightest change in body language and inflection.
+Women, as natural communicators from the thousands of years of child rearing, as well as caring for others, for the most part, seem to have a natural ease for picking up on the words and tone, as well as the slightest change in body language and inflection.
 Women can often even finish a sentence or respond before the sentence is finished.
 At times, two intuitive women conversing can be somewhat like playing leap frog.
 One begins only needing a few words before the other can leap to the response; then with only a few words out, the other can leap, finishing the thought.
 If there is a man in the midst of that there can be a furrowed brow of being lost.

 Men in general must work more at communication skills.
-And thus, have more work in developing discernment.
+The legacy of hunting in which there was one leader, then sub leaders, and down a pyramid of followers, left communication skills mostly to giving and taking orders.
+Discussion was not a real option when a fierce animal or warring tribe was imminent.
+And thus, many men have more work in developing discernment.
 It is not too difficult to understand why men can usually communicate and discern better with men, and women with women.
-As a teenager when I began noticing how many vehicles had the men in the front seats and the women in the back seats I was amusedly perplexed.
+As a teenager when I began noticing how many vehicles had the men in the front seats and the women in the back seats I was bemusedly perplexed.
 The “men are from Mars and women from Venus” phenomenon may exist; and discernment can be somewhat different for men and women.
 Knowing yourself is essential to good discernment, and far more important than gender.

 Meditation, and contemplation to an even greater extent, quiet the intellectual part of the mind.
 With this, you can more fully take in what is being said, as there is no perceptual interference.
 The following are quieted: